Editor’s Note: This blog was originally published in April 2018 and has been revised to reflect industry updates.

-Protecting the people and things most dear is a top priority for many.
-While some may believe a break-in could never happen at their home, there is always a chance.
-Certain precautionary measures, such as installing a home alarm system, can help reduce this possibility.
+Protecting your loved ones, home, and valuables are of course top priority.
+While some may believe a break-in or theft could never happen, there is always a chance.
+Certain precautions, such as installing a home alarm system, can help reduce this possibility.

-With so many systems available in the marketplace, choosing the best can be difficult—especially if you're unsure how to properly assess its capabilities and overall quality.
-While a key feature is to effectively alert you of an intruder or fire, there are others to consider.
+With many available security systems and technologies, choosing the best can be daunting—especially if you're unsure of functions and quality.
+While key features include real-time notifications regarding intruders, thieves, or fire, there are other safeguards and conveniences to consider.

 3. Energy Management

-Carbon monoxide is a deadly, near-undetectable gas that can build up indoors and poison people and animals who breathe it in.
+This tasteless, colorless, odorless, and potentially deadly gas can build up indoors and poison those who inhale it.
 Carbon monoxide detectors are therefore critical additions to any home.
-Although these devices are available for purchase separately, many security systems come equipped with them to help homeowners protect against more than just burglars and fires.
+Although these devices are available for purchase separately, many security providers include these as part of your home alarm system solution.